assistant-ai/jess/README.md

    - Grammar: fix grammar in the text.
    - Solve: suggest steps for solving provided problem.
 5. **Process google documents**: Jessica can process google documents and provide you with the summary of the document.
 It is possible to use it for summarizing the code documentation. or do any other test action from the promt.
 Right now Jessica can only read google documents.
 It is not possible to edit them. output only to console.
-6. **Doubleprompting**: Jessica will execute double prompting for you.
+6. **Double-prompting**: Jessica will execute double prompting for you.
 YOu will ask some topic, and jess generate more (predefined) detailed prompt for your topic and then execute it for you.
 It will call llm-client twice.

 ## Usage